xeokit/xeokit-bim-viewer/README.md

 * 3D and 2D viewing modes.
 * Tree view with three hierarchy modes: containment, IFC type and storeys.
 * X-ray, highlight, show, hide and slice objects.
-* Implemented in JavaScript (ES6), with no external library dependencies (other than xeokit).
+* Implemented in JavaScript (ES6), with no external dependencies (other than xeokit).

 ## Demos